 An almost 10-year run

-From October 1971 on, every month, divers emerged from the Halibut or a sister ship, they would retrieve the recordings and install new tapes.
-Then, the tapes were taken to the National Security Agency (NSA) for processing.
+From October 1971 on, every couple of months or so, divers would emerge from the Halibut or a sister ship, they would retrieve the recordings and install new taps.
+Then, the recordings were taken to the National Security Agency (NSA) for processing.

 The mission was so successful that a nuclear-powered tap that could store a year's worth of data was created for the Navy by AT&T's Bell Laboratories, and additional submarines began monitoring Soviet undersea cables around the world.
 For almost ten years, everything was going swimmingly (pun intended), then disaster struck.

-In January 1980, a 44-year-old employee of the NSA named Ronald Pelton realized he was $65,000 in debt.
-Pelton walked into the Soviet embassy in Washington, D.C. and he sold the secret of Operation Ivy Bells to the Soviets for $35,000.
+In January 1980, a 44-year-old employee of the NSA named Ronald Pelton realized he was seriously in debt.
+Pelton walked into the Soviet embassy in Washington, D.C., and over the next five years, he sold information to the Soviets about signals intelligence, including information on Operation Ivy Bells, for a total of 35,000 dollars, plus expenses.

 The U.S. was taken by surprise when, in 1981, U.S. surveillance satellites showed a flotilla of Soviet ships, including a salvage vessel, sitting right above the site of the wiretap.
 The submarine USS Parche was dispatched to recover the tap, but they found that the Soviets had already taken it.
 As of 1999, the wiretap device was on public display at the Great Patriotic War Museum in Moscow.

-In July 1985, the reason the tap had been discovered was revealed when Pelton's contact, a KGB colonel named Vitaly Yurchenko defected to America.
-Yurchenko told U.S. agents about Pelton's espionage, which led to Pelton's arrest and 29-year jail sentence.
+In July 1985, the reason that the tap had been discovered was revealed when Pelton's contact, a KGB colonel named Vitaly Yurchenko, defected to America.
+Yurchenko told U.S. agents about Pelton's espionage, which led to Pelton's arrest and 30-year jail sentence.
 He was released in 2015.